adunstan/pg-tap-docs/PostgreSQL-Test-Session.md

 Several methods return a hashref as a result, which will have the following
 fields:

+- status
+- error\_message (only if there is an error)
+- names
+- types
+- rows
+- psqlout

-> The last 4 will be empty unless the SQL produces tuples.
+The last 4 will be empty unless the SQL produces tuples.

 # METHODS